Language

 ORDER BY department, salary DESC;

--- Calculate the running total of sales ordered by order date (using a frame clause).
+Calculate the running total of salaries ordered by salary descending (using a frame clause).

 SELECT